 Typically, either the person who owned the property Jan.
 1 or that person's authorized representative files a protest.
 However, a property owner who acquires property between Jan.
 1 and the protest deadline may file a protest in the same manner as the Jan.
-1 property owner.76 A new owner who acquires the property while a protest regarding the property is pending may, on application to the ARB, proceed with the protest in the same manner as the protest.77
+1 property owner.
+A new owner who acquires the property while a protest regarding the property is pending may, on application to the ARB, proceed with the protest in the same manner as the prior owner who initiated the protest.